dataplat/dbatools/CONTRIBUTING.md

 1. [dataplat/dbatools](https://github.com/dataplat/dbatools)

-    This is the primary project contributions are needed as it hosts all the PowerShell codebase for the 600+ PowerShell commands.
+    dbatools is the primary project that hosts the PowerShell codebase for the 600+ PowerShell commands in the module.

 1. [dataplat/dbatools.library](https://github.com/dataplat/dbatools.library)

-    As of v2 release the dbatools library, SMO library, and 3rd party libaries have been split out into both a separate repository and [PowerShell module](https://powershellgallery.com/packages/dbatools.library).
+    As of the v2 release, the libraries for dbatools have been moved into a dedicated repository.
+It is also published as a dependency to the dbatools module via the PowerShell Gallery.
+This includes the dbatools library, SMO library, and 3rd party libaries.
+Contributions to dbatools module will now require this module be installed for local testing: [dbatools.library](https://powershellgallery.com/packages/dbatools.library).

 1. [dataplat/appveyor-lab](https://github.com/dataplat/appveyor-lab)